santistebanc/flights2/tasks/prd-flight-scraping-app.md

 ### UI/UX Requirements

 - Use existing shadcn components where possible, with modifications as needed
-- Implement responsive design for mobile and desktop use
 - Provide clear visual feedback for scraping progress
 - Use intuitive icons and colors for different states (loading, success, error)
 - Ensure accessibility compliance with proper ARIA labels and keyboard navigation